Omnibus CLTs for Fr\'echet means and nonparametric inference on non-Euclidean spaces: Introduction

 \section{Introduction}

 The present article focuses on the nonparametric, or model independent, statistical analysis of manifold-valued and other non-Euclidean data that arise in many areas of science and technology.
 The basic idea is to use means for comparisons among distributions, as one does with Euclidean data.
-On a metric space $(S, \rho)$ there is a notion of the mean $\mu$ of a distribution $Q$, perhaps first formulated in detail in \cite{frech} , as the minimizer of the expected squared distance from a point,
+On a metric space $(S, \rho)$ there is a notion of the mean $\mu$ of a distribution $Q$, perhaps first formulated in detail in \cite{frech}, as the minimizer of the expected squared distance from a point,

 assuming the integral is finite (for some $p$) and the minimizer is unique, in which case one says that the \emph{Fr\'echet mean of $Q$ exists}.
 This $\mu$ is called the \emph{Fr\'echet mean of $Q$}.
 In general, the set of minimizers is called the \emph{Fr\'echet mean set} of $Q$, denoted $C_Q$.
 It turns out that uniqueness is crucial for making comparisons among distributions.
-A great deal of research, therefore, has been done on the problem of uniqueness of the Fr\'echet minimizer of distributions on spaces which are locally Euclidean such as manifolds $S=M$, depending on the distance $\rho$.
-Usually the minimizer is unique under relatively minor restrictions, if the distance $\rho$ is the Euclidean distance inherited by the embedding $J$ of a $d$-dimensional manifold $M$ in an Euclidean space $E^N$.
-Indeed, it is simple to show that the Fr\'echet mean set in this case is given by
+Usually the minimizer is unique under relatively minor restrictions, if the distance $\rho$ is the Euclidean distance inherited by the embedding $J$ of a $d$-dimensional manifold $M$ in an Euclidean space $E^N$, such that $J(M)$ is closed.
+Indeed, under the relabeling of $M$ by $J(M)$, the Fr\'echet mean set in this case is given by